dsambrano/good_coding_practices/_posts/python/2022-10-03-type-hints.md

 ## Additional Resources

-For more infromation about type hints such as other use cases, using special type hints, or using custom type hints see this [post][th1].
+For more information about type hints such as other use cases, using special type hints, or using custom type hints see this [post][th1].

 <!-- ## References -->